Supersymmetry-assisted high-fidelity ground state preparation of single neutral atom in an optical tweezer: Abstract

 \section{Abstract}

 Arrays of neutral-atom qubits in optical tweezers are a promising platform for quantum computation.
 Despite experimental progress, a major roadblock for realizing neutral atom quantum computation is the qubit initialization.
 Here we propose that supersymmetry---a theoretical framework developed in particle physics---can be used for ultra-high fidelity initialization of neutral-atom qubits.
-We show that a single atom can be deterministically prepared in the vibrational ground state of an optical tweezer by adiabatically extracting all excited atoms to a supersymmetric auxiliary tweezer with the post-selection measurement of its atomic number.
+We show that a single atom can be deterministically prepared in the vibrational ground state of an optical tweezer by adiabatically extracting all excited atoms to a supersymmetric auxiliary tweezer.
 The scheme works for both bosonic and fermionic atom qubits trapped in realistic Gaussian optical tweezers and may pave the way for realizing large scale quantum computation, simulation and information processing with neutral atoms.